wataru-maeda/react-native-boilerplate/README.md

 If you'd like to know more about dynamic configuration, please check the [page](https://docs.expo.dev/workflow/configuration/#dynamic-configuration).

-#### Code formatting, fixing and testing on pre-commit
+#### Code formatting, fixing and testing on pre-commit (CI)

 It's very important to keep code clean to maintain readability and productivity.
 In the boilerplate, Eslint, Prettier and Jest configurations are done.
 It's continuously checking and formatting your code while you coding (Please enable "Format on Save" option if you prefer to format code after saving change).
 After you submit changes, pre-commit script will run to handle checking and formatting your code, run test.
 If the 3 steps are passed, you will be able to push the change.

-#### Automated-deployment with github action
+#### Create previews on PRs (CD)

-Once you complete your implementation, you may need to publish your package to share to the QA team.
-The boilerplate already setup automated deployment with [expo-github-action](https://github.com/expo/expo-github-action).
-Once you push changes to the **main** branch, github action handle deployment; publish the package to your expo account.
-You can check the deployment configuration [here](https://github.com/wataru-maeda/react-native-boilerplate/blob/doc/readme/.github/workflows/preview.yml).
+Once you complete your work, you may want to share the preview with the QA team.
+The boilerplate automate the distribution process.
+When you create PR or merged in  the **main** branch, it create preview channel in your expo account.
+You do not need to run eas command everytime PR created.
+You can check the CD configuration [here](https://github.com/wataru-maeda/react-native-boilerplate/blob/doc/readme/.github/workflows/preview.yml).
+For the CD process, we use [expo-github-action](https://github.com/expo/expo-github-action).

-To connect to your expo account, Read the [readme page](https://github.com/expo/expo-github-action) for instructions.
-You'll need to generate a token.
-Then setup token in your github repo Settings > Secrets > Actions.
-Add action secret named "EXPO_TOKEN".
-That's it!
+To spin up CD workflow, you'll need to create `EXPO_TOKEN` in expo account and add it in your github repo Settings > Secrets > Actions.
+Please read the [readme page](https://github.com/expo/expo-github-action#configuration-options) for more instructions.

 ## Want native code?